CodecoolBase/short-admin-vms/README.md

 ## Build

 Run `python -m lib.build` or `python - lib.build --help` for usage information.
-Use `python -m lib.build --vagrant` to produce Vagrant boxes.
+Use `python -m lib.build --vagrant base` to produce Vagrant boxes.

 **Note**: if `root` is specified it'll be the first thing to be built, otherwise a `packer-{template}-{release}-root` named VM must exist with a snapshot attached to it called `Root`.